Oneil Cruz: Personal life

-Cruz is the son of retired minor leaguer Rafael Cruz.
+Cruz's father played in Minor League Baseball.
 The elder Cruz named his son after his favorite player, former New York Yankees outfielder Paul O'Neill.
+Cruz has two brothers who also played in the minors.

+Cruz is married and has two children.

 On September 22, 2020, Cruz was involved in a deadly vehicle crash in the Dominican Republic in which three people were killed.
-The accident occurred when his Jeep collided with a motorcycle carrying the three deceased that was traveling with no lights in the same direction that Cruz was traveling.
-Cruz survived the fatal accident without serious injury.
+The accident occurred when his Jeep rear-ended a motorcycle carrying three people, who died.
+Cruz, who was driving under the influence of alcohol, survived the fatal incident without serious injury.
+Police detained Cruz at the scene, but his case was dismissed on August 30, 2021.
+The families of the victims received a total of $66,000 USD from Cruz.